 There is a wide variety of accommodation to choose from should you wish to stay in this stunning location, from campsites to welcoming B&B’s.
 A simple google search will pull up a number of options.

-Swimmers must have a kayak escorting them for this event, the kayaker should be experienced in rough waters and head wind conditions and ideally should have a BCU 2 star award.
+Swimmers must have a kayak escorting them for this event, the kayaker should be experienced in rough waters and head wind conditions.
+Please ensure you have read the kayer information provided on our web page.

 PLEASE TAKE NOTE ON-LINE ENTRIES ONLY